9 Camino de Santiago Routes: How to Choose the Best One

 • diverse terrain, and

-• it can be walked in two weeks’ time.
+• it can be walked in just two weeks.

 Pilgrim Boot on the Camino Finisterre